MyArtverse-Project/MyArtverse/README.md

 </div>

 <p align="center">
-  The <strong>MyFursona</strong> web and desktop client written in Next.js, Tailwind CSS, and Headless UI!
+  The <strong>MyArtverse</strong> web and desktop client written in Next.js, Tailwind CSS, and Headless UI!
 </p>

 ## Overview

-This repository is a monorepo, containing frontend code written in TypeScript.
+This repository is a monorepo containing frontend code written in TypeScript.

 There are also `codemods` that are small and custom Node scripts to keep the codebase clean and maintainable.